 Managing classroom behaviour

+A recent Macquarie University study has found that teachers should spend more time giving positive attention to good classroom behaviour than in reprimanding bad behaviour.
+It found that where teachers dealt with troublesome behaviour in a negative way, students not only perceived themselves to be less engaged, but their on-task behaviour was reduced.
 Classroom harmony can be better achieved by focusing on appropriate and positive behaviour, and trying to build such behaviour into the repertoire of a student’s classroom skill set.
 While negative attention will usually curtail troublesome behaviour when it occurs, it does not often reduce the behaviour in the long term.
-Ideally, teachers should watch for appropriate behaviour and subtly draw it to students’ attention.
-This is much more effective in reducing disruptions and for shaping appropriate behaviour than reprimanding students.

 Subject HeadingsGirls' education